 I never thought of our family or anyone we were close to being racists, but in the purest sense of the definition, who knows?
-And one can be a racist while thinking they are not, I suppose.
-None of our ancestors (in our family tree of several generations) were ever slave owners; we were, and had been farmers, including dirt-poor sharecroppers, many years ago.
+And one can be a racist while thinking they are not.
+None of our ancestors (in our family tree of several generations) were ever enslavers; we were and had been farmers, including dirt-poor sharecroppers, many years ago.

-That said, and the manner in which I’ve treated African-Americans at work,** play, and in my community leaves me without any White Guilt.
+That said, how I’ve treated African-Americans at work,** play, and in my community leaves me without any White Guilt.

-Unquestionably, African-Americans have suffered incalculably at the hand of Anglo-Saxons and some of their African brothers who sold them into slavery.
-The vile behavior and language that exists still today toward Black’s sixty years past the sixties, I would never have considered saying or even have thoughts about some of the things I’ve heard — most certainly not now.
-Approaching the third decade of the 21st Century, such behavior is more disgraceful and abhorrent than ever.
+Unquestionably, African-Americans have suffered incalculably at the hand of Anglo-Saxons and some of their African brothers, who sold them into slavery.
+Although the vile behavior and language still exist today toward Blacks sixty years past the sixties, I would never have considered saying or even have thoughts about some of the things I’ve heard — most certainly not now.
+Approaching the third decade of the 21st Century, such behavior is more disgraceful and despicable than ever.

 The persecution of one’s ancestors, of course, does not provide license today for any unlawful or repulsive behavior against the mores of the society at large.
 That I grew up and came out of the Deep South in the early to Mid-60s with negligible animus toward African-Americans is noteworthy and a source of pride.